xebialabs/overthere/README.md

 <a name="release_history"/>
 # Release History

+* Overthere 1.0.16 (23-Feb-2012)
+    * Reverted changes made to support SSH tunnels in 1.0.14 and 1.0.15 because it did not work as well as we hoped.
+We are reimplementing it for Overthere 2.0 to be released early March.
+    * Fixd command line encoding bugs for SSH/CYGWIN on Windows:
+        * Now transforming the first element of the command line to a Cygwin path so that batch files (and executables) in specific directories (instead of on the PATH) can be executed.
+        * Encoding the command line as if the target OS is UNIX because OpenSSH on Cygwin uses Windows encoding.
+* Overthere 1.0.15 (21-Feb-2012)
+    * Added explicit close() method to the new OverthereConnection interface (it was a class in 1.0.13) that does not throw java.io.IOException.
+* Overthere 1.0.14 (20-Feb-2012)
+    * Added support for SSH tunnels to jumpstations.
+    * Added support for NTLM authentication.
+    * Upgraded to SSH/J 0.7.0.
 * Overthere 1.0.13 (18-Jan-2012)
     * Masked passwords in logging.
     * Made ItestHostFactory also look for itest.properties in ~/.itest (in addition to the classpath and the current working directory).